F1 Track Stats: Dutch Grand Prix at Zandvoort

 Rene Arnoux and Max Verstappen share the record for the most pole positions at Zandvoort, with three apiece.

-Max Verstappen is the only driver on the current grid who has started from pole for the Dutch Grand Prix, having taken pole in 2021, 2022 and 2023.
+Until 2024, Max Verstappen was the only driver on the current grid who started from pole for the Dutch Grand Prix, having taken pole in 2021, 2022 and 2023.
+Lando Norris secured his first pole at Zandvoort in 2024.

 Alberto Ascari, Jochen Rindt, Mario Andretti, Rene Arnoux and Max Verstappen are the five drivers who have taken back-to-back poles at Zandvoort.
 In 2023, Verstappen became the first driver to take three poles in a row at the track.